litul020209/My_code/README.md

-# My_code is my brain and i mean it
+# My_code is my brain and i mean it ok